vani-d/hyperledger/Hyperledger1/README.md

    go mod tidy
    go run main.go

-3. Or build Docker image and run (update envs & volumes):

-   docker build -t fabric-rest-api.
+3. Or build Docker image and run (update envs & volumes) docker build -t fabric-rest-api.
    The REST service will connect to the gateway and expose endpoints on port 8080.